Does Weightlifting Make You Shorter?

 How to lift weight correctly and safely?

-Proper breathing is vital to lift weights correctly.
-Inhale deeply before starting an exercise and exhale as you raise or push the weight.
-Avoid holding your breath or this might lead to a dangerous increase in blood pressure.
+Proper breathing techniques are paramount when it comes to lifting weights.
+Inhale deeply before initiating any exercise and exhale as you lift or push the weight.
+Avoid the common mistake of holding your breath, as it can lead to a dangerous spike in blood pressure.
+Instead, focus on synchronized, controlled breathing throughout your workout.

 What are the health benefits of weightlifting?